isabellaPhung/UCSC-CSE123-S25/doc/common/tests/test_restoration.md

 Scope: flash storage, device operations

-Apparatus: clean productivity device, host machine for flashing and running tests
+Apparatus: clean productivity device, laptop or mobile device for web app interaction

-Independent variables: The flash device and model
+Independent variables: Device data and file contents

-Dependent variables: File contents (database)
+Dependent variables: Existing user data on web app

 Procedure:

-1. Power on the new device and verify it is connected to the internet by checking the wifi symbol in the top right.
+1. Power on the new device and verify it is completely clean of all user information.
+Check it is connected to the internet by checking the wifi symbol in the top right.
 If the wifi symbol is not displayed, connect to the device's access point and provide it wifi credentials.
-2. Create a test user on the web app.
+2. Create a test user on the web app if it does not already exist.
 3. Log into the user via a laptop or mobile device.
 4. Add the device to the user using the new device ID.
 5. Navigate the device to verify that the user's schedule data has been added and the settings have been changed.